 The Philippines is a nation of more than 7,000 islands located in the Coral Triangle.
-It’s one of the best places to dive with sharks (including whale sharks), it has colorful reefs, world-renowned muck diving and historic wreck dives.
+It’s one of the best places to dive with sharks (including whale sharks), it has colorful reefs, world-renowned muck diving, and historic wreck dives.
 Oof!
-Choosing the five best diving spots in the Philippines is like trying to make a list of Meryl Streep’s five greatest acting performances or the five best Beatles’ songs.
+Choosing the five best diving destinations in the Philippines is like trying to make a list of Meryl Streep’s five greatest acting performances or the five best Beatles’ songs.
 Each person you ask will have slightly different answers.

 In the end, I wrote the list based on the different types of divers who might be reading this article (new divers, experienced divers, etc.).
 Choosing the best of the best, that’s up to you!